feathers-studio/pg-extract/README.md

 Reads various metadata from your postgres database and return a Javascript object.
 This package was originally forked from [extract-pg-schema](https://github.com/kristiandupont/extract-pg-schema) by [Kristian Dupont](https://github.com/kristiandupont) to extend its utility and to generate perfect types.
 It's now a standalone package.

+> Note: This package is a work in progress and may have missing features or broken modules.
+> However, it's already being used to generate types by [TruePG](https://github.com/feathers-studio/true-pg).
+> You should probably use that instead.

 ## Installation

 Choose your package manager: